-In his practice, Mr. Danielson routinely provides his clients with strategic intellectual property counseling and secures patents through the U.S. and foreign patent offices, including appeals and oral arguments before the Patent Trial and Appeal Board.
-He also performs IP diligence reviews and audits, counsels and negotiates technology transactions, including acquisitions of and licenses for IP rights, and prepares validity, clearance, right-to-use and infringement opinions.
+In his practice, Mark routinely provides his clients with strategic intellectual property counseling and secures patents through the U.S., PCT, and foreign patent offices, including appeals and oral arguments before the Patent Trial and Appeal Board.
+He also performs IP diligence reviews and audits, counsels, and negotiates technology transactions, including acquisitions of and licenses for IP rights, and prepares validity, clearance, right-to-use, and infringement opinions.
+His practice is also informed by more than a decade of IP litigation experience, including participation in dozens of patent infringement lawsuits from all phases through pre-trial investigations to post-trial proceedings and settlement negotiations.

-Before becoming a lawyer, Mr. Danielson served in engineering positions at IBM, Georgia Tech Research Institute, Texas Instruments and GTE Corporation.
-As an engineer, he gained extensive hands-on experience with technologies, including digital signal processing, embedded processors, radar systems and object-oriented software development.
+Before becoming a lawyer, Mark served in engineering positions at IBM, Georgia Tech Research Institute, Texas Instruments, and GTE Corporation.
+As an engineer, he gained extensive hands-on experience with technologies, including digital signal processing, embedded processors, radar systems, and object-oriented software development.